Understanding Aadhaar vs. VID: Key Differences

 Why You Use Each: Core Identity vs. Secure Check

-You use your Aadhaar when a service truly needs to establish your full and unique identity, often for high-security transactions or government benefits.
-You use your VID when you need to prove your identity for a service that doesn’t require access to your full Aadhaar details, prioritising privacy and security.
+You use your Aadhaar when a service requires establishing your full and unique identity, often for high-security transactions or government benefits.
+You use your VID when you need to prove your identity for a service that doesn’t require access to your full Aadhaar details, thus prioritizing privacy and security.

 How Often They Change: Fixed vs. Flexible

-Your Aadhaar number is fixed and never changes.
-On the other hand, your VID is flexible; you can generate a new one regularly, or whenever you feel the need for enhanced security.
+Your Aadhaar number is fixed and remains constant.
+On the other hand, your VID is flexible; you can generate a new one regularly, or whenever enhanced security is desired.

 When to Use Aadhaar and When to Use VID